Skip to main content

 1) Robust IT Service Management Methodology: MSPs should establish a well-defined IT Service Management Methodology to ensure structured and effective service delivery.

-2) Comprehensive Service Descriptions: MSPs should furnish exhaustive service descriptions, enhancing the likelihood of delivering on their commitments and obligations.
+2) Comprehensive Service Descriptions: MSPs should provide detailed service descriptions to increase their likelihood of meeting their commitments and obligations.

-3) Continuous Technological and Skill Advancements: MSPs must remain current with cutting-edge technology and continually upgrade staff expertise to maximize the value of their engagement.
+3) Continuous Technological and Skill Advancements: MSPs must stay current with cutting-edge technology and continually upgrade their staff’s expertise to maximize the value of their engagement.

-4) Cybersecurity: MSPs must rigorously adhere to cybersecurity best practices underpinned by a meticulously audited cybersecurity plan to fortify digital defenses.
+4) Cybersecurity: MSPs must rigorously adhere to cybersecurity best practices, which underpin a meticulously audited cybersecurity plan to fortify digital defenses.

 5) Business Continuity Planning: An MSP should have a robust business continuity plan to ensure the uninterrupted operation of critical services in the face of unforeseen disruptions.